Ironowl1907/ProgramacionProyecto/README.md

 - **Enemies**: Enemies will chase the player and attempt to shoot.
 - **Projectiles**: Both player and enemies can shoot projectiles that deal damage upon collision.

----

-## Contributing
-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a Pull Request.

----

 ## License
 This project is licensed under the MIT License.